christopher5106/christopher5106.github.io/_posts/2016-01-22-human-intelligence-versus-artificial-intelligence-where-are-we-and-what-applications.markdown

 The results in classification are now so good that [computers can beat non-expert humans in image classification](http://www.eetimes.com/document.asp?doc_id=1325712).

+When back-propagation of errors is done on the input image rather than on the coefficients of the net, "hallucinations" of objects appear among the image.
+Have a look at how an artificial brain hallucinates :

+<iframe width="560" height="315" src="https://www.youtube.com/embed/a1On8Diw_Og" frameborder="0" allowfullscreen></iframe>

+If this video reminds you of your own dreams and/or terrifies you, one can consider it as a proof that neural nets are not so far from an real human brain :)

 # Recurrent neural nets